Covid-19: Two more coronavirus-linked deaths in Northern Ireland

 BBC News NI outlines the latest data on coronavirus and vaccinations across Northern Ireland and the Republic of Ireland.

-There has been two more Covid-19-related deaths recorded in Northern Ireland in the past 24 hours, with the total number of deaths now 2,132.
+There have been two more Covid-19-related deaths recorded in Northern Ireland in the past 24 hours, with the total number of deaths now 2,135.

-There are 76 people in hospitals with Covid-19 - eight of them are in intensive care, of whom six are being ventilated.
+There are 70 people in hospitals with Covid-19 - eight of them are in intensive care.
+Five are being ventilated.

 Vaccines